GOVERNANCE DOCUMENTS

 1. Review and make recommendations to the Board as to whether or not an individual Director or nominee for Director is independent, taking into account the requirements of Nasdaq and such other factors as the Committee may deem appropriate; provided, however, that current employees of the Company shall not be deemed independent.

-4. Develop, recommend to the Board, and oversee an annual performance evaluation process for the Board and each of its committees, and ensure that such performance evaluations are reviewed with the Board.
+4. Develop, recommend to the Board and oversee an annual performance evaluation process for the Board and each of its committees, and ensure that such performance evaluations are reviewed with the Board.

-8. Form and delegate authority to subcommittees of the Committee, except to the extent such delegation would be inconsistent with the requirements of the Securities and Exchange Commission or the listing rules of Nasdaq (as such requirements may be modified or supplemented from time to time).
+7. Form and delegate authority to subcommittees of the Committee, except to the extent such delegation would be inconsistent with the requirements of the SEC or the listing rules of Nasdaq (as such requirements may be modified or supplemented from time to time).

 10. Oversee the Company’s government relations function.